GregorioVeraza/GregorioVeraza.github.io/README.md

 ## Overview

-This challenge was to build out this QR code component and got it looking as close to the design as possible.
+This project is a solution to the QR Code Component challenge on Frontend Mentor.
+The goal was to replicate the provided design using HTML and CSS only, focusing on layout precision and clean structure.

 ## Screenshot